xbmc/repo-scripts/script.skinshortcuts/README.txt

 The easiest way to create this file is to use the script to build a list of shortcuts, then copy it from your userdata folder.
 See "Recommended [groupname]'s" for ideas of some of the default files you may wish to provide, along with mainmenu.shortcuts if you are using the script to manage the main menu.

 The script provides defaults equivalent to Confluence's main menu and sub-menus.

+If you want to provide a default which links to a playlist you include with your skin, then make sure the .shortcuts file uses the special protocol (e.g. special://skin/) as the URI to it.
+The script will replace this with a localised version, so that the playlist link will continue to work even if the user switches to another skin supporting skin shortcuts.

 Properties returned